Embryological origins of the mouth and anus: Evolutionary origin

 Bilaterians likely evolved from an ancestor that was radially symmetrical.
 There have been suggestions that the blastopore started out as the digestive surface on a radial organism that became elongated (and thus bilaterally symmetrical) before its sides closed over to leave a mouth at the front and an anus at the rear.
 This matches with the "flaps-folding-over" model of gut formation, but an alternative view is that the original blastopore migrated forwards to one end of the ancestral organism before deepening to become a blind gut.
 This is consistent with living Xenacoelomorpha, which are the sister taxon to protostomes and deuterostomes.
 The story is a little more complex, because the blastopore itself does not directly give rise to the mouth of these worms.
 This suggests that the last common ancestor of bilaterians had a similar gut configuration, and that the anus evolved after the mouth.

 Exactly how a through gut formed from this blind gut is somewhat harder to tell.
 The genetic mechanisms responsible for anus formation are quite variable, which might suggest that the anus evolved several times in different groups.
 Scientists are currently looking into this matter to generate a more complete picture.

 In humans (a deuterostome), the development proceeds differently.
-The buccopharyngeal membrane is created in the foregut and it is perforated during the 4th week of human development, creating the primitive mouth, whereas the cloacal membrane is created in the hindgut and it is perforated during the 8th week of human development, creating the primitive anus after the mouth opening has already been created.
+The buccopharyngeal membrane is created in the foregut and is perforated during the fourth week of human development, creating the primitive mouth, whereas the cloacal membrane is created in the hindgut and is perforated during the eighth week of human development, creating the primitive anus after the mouth opening has already been created.